What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Early May tends to be more temperate, though remember that the weather gets warmer as you go south.

-Do keep in mind that even if the days are warm, the nights might cool off enough that you’ll want a light layer for your walk back from your late-night dinner.
+Remember that even if the days are warm, the nights might cool off enough that you’ll want a light layer for your walk back from your late-night dinner.

 Don’t forget to purchase your Allianz Travel Insurance as well!

-Ready to plan your trip, grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!
+Ready to plan your trip?
+Grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!

 If you would like to donate to Passports and Grub click here!